kartik-venugopal/aural-player/README.md

 #### Doesn't work on macOS Big Sur (yet)

 Per my brief testing, the latest version of Aural Player (v2.2.0) does not run at all on macOS Big Sur.
 It crashes immediately on startup.
 I'm currently working on a fix to get it working on Big Sur.
-I may release this fix some time later this month.
+I will try to release this fix some time later this month or next month.

+#### Doesn't seem to work on Macs with the M1 chip

+One user reported that Aural doesn't work on their M1 Macbook Air.
+Now, I don't have access to any M1 hardware, so I will not be able to troubleshoot/support for M1 Macs.
+Sorry :(

 ![App demo](/Documentation/Demos/mainDemo.gif?raw=true "App demo")